- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

 In this blog post, we’ll talk specifically about how to improve your application by advancing to leadership positions in activities in which you’re already involved to some degree.
 For example, if you’re part of your school’s debate team, but don’t always make it to the practices or competitions, your participation likely won’t make a very valuable addition to your application.
 However, a leadership role on the team can make a big difference.
 It shows dedication, commitment, talent, and those indefinable leadership skills that colleges always claim they’re seeking in applicants.

-If you have a few extracurriculars in which you’re involved, but not particularly dedicated, your application won’t be the best it can be.
+If you have a few extracurricular activities in which you’re involved, but not particularly dedicated, your application won’t be the best it can be.
 Read on for tips on how to turn these activities into impressive leadership roles that will catch the attention of admissions committees.

-Show up!
-This seems like a no-brainer, but can be a little tricky to execute.
-In order to really be successful in an extracurricular activity, you need to make it a priority.
-If you’re not fully committed to an activity, it’ll be first on the chopping block when your schedule fills up: with your science project due Thursday, and big soccer game on Saturday, it looks like you’ll need to skip Science Olympiad this week.
+With your science project due Thursday and big soccer game on Saturday, for example, it looks like you’ll need to skip Science Olympiad this week.
 That’s all well and good if you’re just looking for a participation award, but if you want to excel or add a leadership position to your application, you need to put the activity on the same level as your other commitments, your social life, and even academics in some cases.

 Of course, you should only prioritize activities within reason; we’re not advising you to abandon all your homework assignments and social engagements to dedicate yourself to writing the best expository speech in Earth’s history for your speech team.
 However, if you want to succeed, the activity has to be more than an after-school time filler.